nexusformat/definitions/manual/source/classes/contributed_definitions/em-structure.rst

 A microscope session ends with the scientist removing the specimen from the instrument or parking it so that the next user can start a session.
 Occasionally, service technicians perform calibrations and maintenance which also can be described as a session on the microscope.
 We have provided base classes to describe these steps and events and an application definition for electron microscopy:

     :ref:`NXem`:
         An application definition which explores the possibilities of electron microscopes.
-This application definition sets constraints on :ref:`NXem_base`.

-    :ref:`NXem_base`:
-        A base class to serve as a blueprint for documenting research with electron microscopy (real microscope or simulated electron beam matter interaction).

 .. _EmBC: